There’s so many things to do in Worcestershire, a gorgeous county well worth the visit.

 There’s also plenty of music concerts, events and festivals.
 The most famous festival in Worcestershire is the Three Choirs Festival, held in August each year since the early 18th century and rotating between the three cathedral cities of Gloucester, Worcester and Hereford it is one of the world’s oldest classical choral music festivals.

-There's so much countryside to explore when visiting Worcestershire.
-The region boast brilliant fields for walking, cycling and horse riding as well as plenty of golf courses!
+There’s so much countryside to explore when visiting Worcestershire.
+The region boasts brilliant fields for walking, cycling and horse riding as well as plenty of golf courses!